nekkon/angular-cli-library/README.md

 * Shared assets folder and polyfills. ( can be shared between each app )
 * Shared SCSS. ( can be shared between each app )
 * lazy loading of Shared modules
+* Shared modules can lazy load other Shared modules
 * Unit tests for each app
 * E2E tests for each app
 * Custom commands to make your life easier